yovelrod/Agrotech_Lab_2023/equipment/equipment_list.md

 |    | 12V to 5V Step-Down Converter       |             | 1        |
 |    | Other necessary electronic parts   |             | -        |

-Note: The above quantities are for reference and may vary depending on your specific requirements and design.

-## Installation and Setup